mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster copy.md

 ## Task 2: Prepare instances for the cluster

-1. First we dissolve the existing ReplicaSet.
-Remember to switch to \js mode and retrieve ReplicaSet connection
+1. First we dissolve the existing replicaset.
+Rememebr to swith to \js mode and retrieve ReplicaSet connection

     **![#ff9933](https://via.placeholder.com/15/ff9933/000000?text=+) mysqlsh>**
     ```